amedhi/TripletVMC/README.md

-A code VMC program implementing Pfaffian wavefunction formalism for general pairing state (triplet or singlet).
+A VMC program implementing Pfaffian wavefunction formalism for general pairing state (triplet or singlet).
 The core code is model and lattice geometry independent.
 Hence it can be adapted to work with arbitrary lattice geometry and Hamiltonian.
 It is easy to add a new model